I Continue from here...Anantapur District - Day 01

 On our way to Tadipatri, we saw this beautiful temple of Chennakeshava in Chukkaluru.
 We stopped for a quick visit to view this interesting work of architecture.

 Tadipatri is a small town and as we entered the town I enquired with a Marwadi store boy about a good lodge to stay in.
 He suggested Maruti lodge.
 So we began searching for it.
 We made three U-turns on the main road but never found it.
 Everyone we asked pointed in the opposite direction.
-Finally we found it; a pink old building with no windows, almost ready to crash down.
+Finally we found it; a pink old building with no windows, almost ready to crumble down.
 So staying there was out of question.
 We parked the car near the main road and checked in at Kanchan lodge that looked fairly okay from the outside but wasn’t any from inside.
 But we had no choice.
 We quickly freshened up and stepped out to explore the town.
 We followed narrow streets to reach the Chintala Venkataramana Temple.
 In midst the busy streets its Gopura seemed to reach the sky.

 The outside of the temple compound gave a feeling of a public park as many spent the evening there relaxing and playing.